 L: Loading the injured area optimally helps to facilitate the healing process.
 On days 1-3 rest and offloading are beneficial but after this period, increasing activity levels within tolerable pain levels can help to promote and repair the injured ligament.

 O: Optimism is important.
 Whilst it may feel like pain levels are having a significant impairment on quality of life, there is strong evidence to show that catastrophization, fear avoidance and depression can have a negative impact on the outcome of recovery.

 V: Vascularisation through non-impact activities such as static cycling and swimming can help flush out toxins and reduce residual swelling from the area by increasing peripheral blood flow.

 E: Exercise – a graduated strength, stability, and proprioception program is essential to restoring function and reducing the risk of injury recurrence.

 A Physical Therapist is in an excellent position to assess, diagnose and guide treatment for an ankle sprain.
 Treatment from a Physical Therapist may involve the following:

-Manual therapy methods such as mobilisations, soft tissue massage, and mobalisations with movement may be used to reduce ankle stiffness and increase range of motion.
+Manual therapy methods such as mobilisations, soft tissue massage, and mobalisations with movement may reduce ankle stiffness and increase the range of motion.